Can Cats Eat Cooked Chicken Bones? Cooked Vs. Raw [Explained]

 2. Don’t Feed Them Bones Each day

-Giving cat bones multiple days in a row may result in constipation since it will take a cat’s digestive system some time to completely digest the bones.
-To avoid offering your raw pet bones twice in a row, stretch out the meals over a few days.
+To avoid offering your cat raw bones twice in a row, stretch out the meals over a few days.
 Just once or twice a week, giving cats bones is plenty.

-3. Observe as they Eat
+3. Monitor your Cat as they Eat

-You should watch your cat as it is munching on bones, despite the fact that it may sound unusual to do so.
-Making sure it bites and chews on the bones is the simplest way to stop it from swallowing the entire food.
 The best time to begin teaching your cat how to eat bones properly is when it is still a kitten.
 They will learn how to securely chew on bones if you start them out young.

 4. Talk to Your Vet